 For obvious reasons, the Browning BAR made a sensible choice for FN as the basis of a new semi-automatic precision rifle.
 However, the sporting configuration offered by Browning did not exactly fit the needs of FN, which set about tweaking and modifying the design to fit its specific requirements.

-The FNAR that resulted from the project is unique.
+A Jungian Take The FNAR that resulted from the project is unique.
 Rather than being a long-barreled, heavyweight precision rifle, it instead seems to be more of a tactical rifle/precision rifle hybrid.
 With its 20-inch barrel and a weight of around 9 to 10 pounds, the FNAR has an almost dual-use approach.
 Although it is by no means a short-barreled "entry" rifle, its size and weight is in line with that of other full-sized standard 7.62x51 mm rifles such as the M1A/M14, the FAL or the HK91/G3 rifles.

 So what exactly is the FNAR, and how does it differ from its sibling, the Browning BAR?
 The FNAR is offered in two configurations—the standard "light" version with an overall weight of 8.25 pounds without magazine and a muzzle diameter of 0.745 inch and the "heavy" variant, which weighs in at 9.25 pounds and has a muzzle diameter of 0.765 inch.
 Both versions' barrels are of chrome-moly steel and feature hard-chromed bores for longevity and durability.
 The exterior of the barrels feature longitudinal flutes and a manganese-phosphated finish.
 The muzzles are topped off with a recessed target crown.